Madonna di Campiglio resort - a general overview

 - Some excellent restaurants both in town and on the mountain

-- Some very good quality hotels
+- Some excellent hotels that are very good value

 Madonna di Campiglio Resort Restaurants

 There is plenty of variety but the following are recommended; Da Alfiero, La Tana dell Orso, Stube Rosengarten, Belvedere, Antico Focolare, Roi, Stube Diana and Locanda degli Aritisti.
+Most of the hotels have excellent restaurants we like the food at both the Chalet DV and the Bio Hotel Hermitage.

 Madonna di Campiglio Mountain Restaurants